Why exact trim labels are not enough for truck parts

 That compression is where wrong orders start.
 A part that fits a Ram 1500 Big Horn with one powertrain may not be confirmed for a different engine.
 A speaker kit for one factory audio system may not behave correctly in another.
 A bed cover for one bed length obviously does not fit a different bed, even if the trim is the same.

-Fitment Pilot should treat trim as one clue, not the verdict.
+A fitment page should treat trim as one clue, not the verdict.
 The selected vehicle needs the details that actually affect the part.
-When those details are unknown, the page should ask the shopper to verify the missing field while the order is still optional.
+When one of them is unknown, the page should ask the shopper to verify it while the order is still optional.

 This is also why broad article copy is dangerous.
 A sentence that sounds neat for every trim is usually too vague to help the owner.
 The better page names the exact mismatch risk, shows what to compare, and gives the buyer a way to verify it before paying.